Project

 • Example: 0.0.0.

-• Ensures Git commits since last tag (or initialization of repository) are included in the release notes.
+• Defaults to including Git commits since last tag (or initialization of repository) when building release notes.
+This can be customized further if desired.

 • Ensures Git commit messages are grouped by prefix, in order defined, for categorization.
 For more details, see Git Lint Commit Subject Prefix.
 Defaults (can be customized):